 The Company is Subject to Legal Proceedings Alleging State Aid at Certain Airports.
-Formal investigations are ongoing by the European Commission into Ryanair's agreements with the Lübeck (2010 agreement), Paris (Beauvais), La Rochelle, Carcassonne, Girona, Reus and Târgu Mures airports.
+Formal investigations are ongoing by the European Commission into Ryanair's agreements with the Paris (Beauvais), La Rochelle, Carcassonne, Girona, Reus, Târgu Mures and Montpellier airports.
 The investigations seek to determine whether the agreements constitute illegal state aid under EU law.
-The investigations are expected to be completed in late 2017, with the European Commission's decisions being appealable to the EU General Court.
-Between 2010 and 2017, investigations into Ryanair's agreements with the Bratislava, Tampere, Marseille, Berlin (Schönefeld), Aarhus, Dusseldorf (Weeze), Brussels (Charleroi), Frankfurt (Hahn), Alghero, Stockholm (Västerås) and Lübeck (2000 agreement) airports concluded with findings that these agreements contained no state aid.
-Between 2014 and 2016, the European Commission announced findings of state aid to Ryanair in its arrangements with Pau, Nimes, Angouleme, Altenburg, Zweibrücken, Cagliari and Klagenfurt airports, ordering Ryanair to repay a total of approximately €23.7 million of alleged state aid.
+The investigations are expected to be completed in late 2018, with the European Commission's decisions being appealable to the EU General Court.
+Between 2010 and 2018, investigations into Ryanair's agreements with the Bratislava, Tampere, Marseille, Berlin (Schönefeld), Aarhus, Dusseldorf (Weeze), Brussels (Charleroi), Frankfurt (Hahn), Alghero, Stockholm (Västerås) and Lübeck airports concluded with findings that these agreements contained no state aid.
+Between 2014 and 2016, the European Commission announced findings of state aid to Ryanair in its arrangements with Pau, Nimes, Angouleme, Altenburg, Zweibrücken, Cagliari and Klagenfurt airports, ordering Ryanair to repay a total of approximately €22.5 million of alleged state aid.
 Ryanair is appealing these seven "aid" decisions to the EU General Court.
 These appeal proceedings are expected to take between two and four years.
-In addition to the European Commission investigations, Ryanair is facing allegations that it has benefited from unlawful state aid in national court cases in relation to its arrangements with Frankfurt (Hahn) and Lübeck airports.
+In addition to the European Commission investigations, Ryanair is facing an allegation that it has benefited from unlawful state aid in a German court case in relation to its arrangements with Frankfurt (Hahn).
 Adverse rulings in the above state aid matters could be used as precedents by competitors to challenge Ryanair's agreements with other publicly owned airports and could cause Ryanair to strongly reconsider its growth strategy in relation to public or state-owned airports across Europe.
 This could in turn lead to a scaling-back of Ryanair's overall growth strategy due to the smaller number of privately owned airports available for development.